 - Staff training to ensure intervention is as effective as possible

 - Tracking the progress of pupils frequently, comparing results and informing their target setting and next steps.

 - Resources to support reading, writing and mathematics.

-Throughout the academic year we will use the money:
+Throughout the academic year we used the money:

-- To ensure that all children have access to the same opportunities within School through class outings, residential trips and after school clubs.
+- To ensure that all children had access to the same opportunities within School through class outings, residential trips and after school clubs.

 - To provide short term intervention programmes for those underachieving and those with SEND.